ZulunZhu/Coden/README.md

 ```

 ## Running the code
-- On OGB and Patent datasets
+- On tmall and Patent datasets
 ```
-./all.sh
+./run.sh
 ```